 I love Zoom for the fact that it allows me to connect with my clients, prospective clients and others via free video conferencing calls.

-With a free subscription to Zoom, you can host 40-minute video calls with up to three participants.
+With a free subscription to Zoom, you can host video calls with multiple participants.
 Plus, you have the option to record the meetings and playback both the video and audio-only versions.

 This makes it a really handy tool for me.
 I can record client consultations and also record online presentations that I’ve hosted.
 Playing these back is a great way to recap on points discussed.
 And, there’s nothing like watching yourself on camera if you’re keen to identify ways to improve your presenting style!